 And Walker produced a similar save from Terell Thomas to stop the away team doubling their advantage.

-And Kane Richards almost had Athletic level at the break, but Butler was out quickly save the winger’s close range effort.
+And Kane Richards almost had Athletic level at the break, but Butler was out quickly to save the winger’s close-range effort.

 After the restart, Louis John headed just wide from a corner and Josh Passley’s last-ditch block denied Tom Bolarinwa a tap-in after the winger had rounded Walker.

 Sub Kadell Daniel almost made an immediate impact but connected with fresh air rather than Ilesanmi’s pass with the goal gaping.

 Goalkeeper Walker then produced his best save of the night to deny John.